pawanit17/learn_docker/README.md

 7. COPY and ADD copies files to the container at a specific directory in the container.
 8. Docker images can be pushed onto the repositories on DockerHub for use by other developers as well.
+   - docker login
+   - docker image push fleetman-webapp will fail because for all custom docker images, the user id is mandatory.
+   - docker image tag 05c dockerloginid/appname.

 ## Dockerizing a web application